-Magnus Dölerud has been an established name on the Swedish jazz scene for over ten years.
+Magnus Dölerud has been an established name on the Swedish jazz scene for fifteen years.
 He has collaborated with many of Sweden’s leading musicians and big bands and has released two CDs under his own name.
-His latest release, ”Echoes and Sounds” from 2018, is a joint project with trumpeter Dan Johansson and includes some of the finest musicians in the country.
+In 2018 he released “Echoes & Sounds”, which is a joint project with trumpeter Dan Johansson and includes some of the finest musicians in the country.
 Another joint project is Trio Circle with Magnus, bassist Hans Backenroth and drummer Oscar Johansson Werre.
 They released their first self-titeled album in January 2022.

 Magnus Dölerud was born in 1982 and was raised outside of Karlstad in the rural province of Värmland.
 He began playing the saxophone at the age of ten and knew immediately that it was his calling.
 His education is from the “Folk High Schools” in Bollnäs and Svalöv and at the Royal College of Music in Stockholm.
 At the Royal College, he studied under many of Sweden’s most prominent musicians and saxophonists, including Karl-Martin Almqvist, Johan Hörlén, Robert Nordmark and Alberto Pinton.

 Directly after graduation in 2008, he joined the legendary Fredrik Norén Band.
 For over 30 years, Noren’s band was the training ground for much of the Swedish jazz elite, including musicians like Dan Berglund, Magnus Broo, Fredrik Ljungkvist and Joakim Milder.
 As a member of the band, Magnus had the opportunity to experience its non-stop concert schedule, performing in Sweden and the U.S.A., and to play on the album, “Inside Up”.